olcf/olcf-user-docs/quantum/quantum_systems/ionq.rst

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.

+* If the request was approved, **credits (i.e., the raised IonQ "budget") will expire after 2 months by default.**

+    * For example, if project ABC123 was granted credits on January 1, then they will forfeit all un-used credits on March 1.
+An extension to this period can be requested by contacting help@olcf.ornl.gov.

 Users can obtain additional information about their allocation and credit usage by contacting help@olcf.ornl.gov.